stevenorum/pyropossum/README.md

 ## Setup
 The following terms are used to differentiate the different pieces of the system:

-Receiver host: A computer that is waiting to receive instructions by listening on an AWS SQS queue.
-It has an Arduino attached over USB to allow it to turn on or off external devices.
+Receiver host: A computer with accessible digital I/O pins that is waiting to receive instructions by listening on an AWS SQS queue.
 (For reference, I'm using a Raspberry Pi Zero Wireless, as it's more than powerful enough and costs $10.)

 Sender host: A computer that sends instructions to the AWS SQS queue.
 (For reference, I'm just using my laptop.)

-### How to set up an Arduino for use with pyropossum:
-1. Using the [Arduino IDE](https://www.arduino.cc/en/Main/Software), upload the [arduino.latest.ino](ino/arduino.latest.ino) program to the board.
-2. Hook the device you want to control up to one of the digital pins on the Arduino.
-Make a note of which pin you use, as you'll need it later.

 ### How to set up the pyropossum AWS stack and the sender host:
 (All steps/links will assume the region is us-east-1, but this can be used in pretty much any AWS region.  us-east-1 just happens to be the geographically closest to me.)